 SMART Schools offers a focused programme of development support – cluster events, networking, sharing practice, training, building relationships and strategic planning. with the aims of:

 - Strengthening local leadership and capacity working with local Boards of Governors, PTAs (or similar structures), Principals and staff enabling exchange on innovative ways of creating more sustainable and accessible rural schools

 - Building Positive Relationships connecting and engaging with the wider community and positioning rural schools at the heart of the community

 - Developing Sustainable Community Engagement Solutions future strategy and action planning models

 As a pilot it is hoped that the programme can provide the evidence base to secure future project funding.
 A project strand may provide grant and implementation support for capital works to support wider community usage and position rural schools at the heart of the community.

 Progress To Date

-7 schools have been recruited onto the Programme and introductory meetings with each school have been completed.
+8 schools have been recruited onto the Programme and introductory meetings with each school have been completed.
 Unfortunately, COVID-19 has impacted on delivery with face to face events suspended at this time.
-We are currently looking at new ways to deliver the programme using on line technologies.
+However , we continue to deliver a series of information and activity sessions online.